mona-jena/Toy-Block-Factory-Web-App/README.md

 - Deployed on Kubernetes
 - Hosted on AWS
 - Automated deployment that runs on CI/CD Buildkite pipeline
-- Automated quality and security checking through Sonarqube
+- Automated quality and security checks through Sonarqube

 ------------------------------------------------------------------------------------------------------------
 ## Code Architecture: